A sustainable future: Reducing fashion’s environmental impact

 You can view your customer’s measurements in your personal easy-to-navigate dashboard in less than a minute!

 This same data can also be used to improve the purchasing experience for customers and in turn, reduce costly returns that clog up landfills.
 Implemented through a 3DLOOK widget, collecting body data allows businesses to offer personalized size and fit recommendations effortlessly.

 By improving customer insight, 3D body scanning and the solutions it enables could offer a drastic reduction in return rates, particularly for online retailers where up to 50% of fashion purchases are sent back.

-Consumers want sustainable clothing — it’s time we listen
+👖 Consumers want sustainable clothing - it's time to listen!

 Today’s consumers are demanding better, and tomorrow’s will undoubtedly expect even more.
 Some 90% of Gen Z shoppers believe companies have a responsibility to overcome environmental issues.
 Gen Z already makes up 35% of the population and represents $143 billion dollars in spending power.